lely-industries/lely-core/doc/overview.md

 		event.u.handle = m_handle;
 		m_poll->watch(m_handle, &event, true);

+		timespec now = { 0, 0 };
 		// Obtain the current time.
-		timespec now = { 0, 0 };
+This is equivalent to
+		// clock_gettime(CLOCK_REALTIME, &now) from POSIX.
+To use a
+		// steady, monotonic clock instead, replace all occurrences of
+		// the following line with:
+		// clock_gettime(CLOCK_MONOTONIC, &now);
 		timespec_get(&now, TIME_UTC);
 		// Initialize the CAN network clock.
 		m_net->setTime(now);